Nedomkull-Mathematical-Modeling/ScenoMorph/README.md

 A React-app for performing scenario modelling with morphological analysis.

+The application can be found in compiled form at https://scenomorph.nedomkull.com.

 ## References
 - [Iver Johansen, Scenario modelling with morphological analysis](https://sci-hub.se/10.1016/j.techfore.2017.05.016)
 - [Scenarioklasser i Forsvarsstudie 2007: En morfologisk analyse